What is naturopathy ?

 Naturopathy has many resources to act naturally on the state of health.
 It has 5 essential care techniques that can be combined to obtain a synergy of action and a personalized response according to the problem and the patient :

 Nutrition is a therapeutic technique that aims to "treat through food", which corresponds to nutritherapy.
-It aims to establish a balanced diet adapted to the patient's needs, adding food supplements if necessary.
+It aims to establish a balanced diet adapted to the needs of the patient, adding food supplements if necessary.
+Naturopaths can recommend dietary changes to treat health problems and prevent disease.
+This may include advice on what types of foods to eat, how much to eat and what cooking methods to use.

 - Physical activity

-To learn more, see our article : "Phytotherapy : what is it ?".
+To learn more, check out our article, "Herbal Medicine : what is it ?".

 To learn more, see our article : "Aromatherapy : what is it ?".